jakobzhao/geog595/06_ai/readme.md

 * Agnew, J., 2011.
 Space and place.
 Handbook of geographical knowledge, 2011, pp.316-331.

-* Tuan, Y.F., 1979.
-Space and place: humanistic perspective.
-In Philosophy in geography (pp. 387-427).
-Springer, Dordrecht.

 * Zhou, B., Lapedriza, A., Khosla, A., Oliva, A. and Torralba, A., 2017.
 Places: A 10 million image database for scene recognition.
 IEEE transactions on pattern analysis and machine intelligence, 40(6), pp.1452-1464.

 * Janowicz, K., Gao, S., McKenzie, G., Hu, Y. and Bhaduri, B., 2019.
 GeoAI: spatially explicit artificial intelligence techniques for geographic knowledge discovery and beyond.
+International Journal of Geographical Information Science: 34: 625-636

+* Zhao, B., Zhang, S., Xu, C., Sun, Y. and Deng, C. 2021.
+Deep Fake Geography?
+When geospatial data encounters AI.
+Cartography and Geographic Information Science

 ***Extending readings***

 * Cresswell, T., 2009.
 Place.
 International encyclopedia of human geography, 8, pp.169-177.

+* Tuan, Y.F., 1979.
+Space and place: humanistic perspective.
+In Philosophy in geography (pp. 387-427).
+Springer, Dordrecht.

 * Kwan MP, 2016, "Algorithmic geographies: big data, algorithmic uncertainty, and the production of geographic knowledge", Annals of the American Association of Geographers, 106(2): 274-82.